trident

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns a complete structured summary of a Trident document as JSON, listing specific components.
-It also contrasts with open_document for human-readable viewing, distinguishing from sibling tools.
+The description clearly states the tool returns a complete structured summary of a Trident document as JSON with specific entity ID types and counts.
+It explicitly distinguishes this from open_document for human-readable diagrams, making the purpose specific and differentiating it from siblings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.